-You’ve seen the sign “No shirt no shoes no service”.
-Well some days you have hit your limit and the sign should say “no sleep, no patience, no sanity”.
+You’ve seen the sign “No shoes.
+No shirt.
+No service”.
+Well some days you have hit your limit and the sign should say “No sleep.
+No patience.
+No sanity.”
 We get run down, overworked, sleep-deprived, emotional, and it all starts to snowball until you just NEED A BREAK!

 Have you ever felt this way?
 I sure have!

 It all boils down to self-care for a mom (or lack of it.)
 Yeah, yeah, we have heard this a million times.
 But what IS self-care really about?
 Is it just a spa-day every once in a while?
 Is it sitting on a meditation cushion every day?
 Those are all nice but how realistic is that in our BUSY lives.